stappersg/vBook/src/reference/vSL/api/Status.md

  ### Args

  * `queue` - the relative path to the queue where the email will be quarantined.
-This path will be concatenated to the [app.dirpath] field in your `vsmtp.toml`.
+This path will be concatenated to the `config.app.dirpath` field in your `vsmtp.vsl`.

  ### Effective smtp stage